RapidSoftwareSolutions/Marketplace-Soundcloud-Package/README.md

 | userId  | Number     | ID of the user.

 ## Soundcloud.getTracksLikedByUser
-Gets list of comments from this user.
+Gets list of tracks liked from this user.

 | Field   | Type       | Description
 |---------|------------|----------